sanjaymeena/sanjaymeena.github.io/_posts/2016-05-8-investment_notes_financial_analysis.md

 ---
 layout: post
-title: Financial Analysis
+title: Financial Analysis - Balance Sheet
-published: false
+published: true
 categories: [investment_notes]
 tags: [investment-notes]
+series: financial_analysis
 ---

 For an equity investor, Reading a company's financial statements is very important.
 In fact, We should never invest in a business whose financial condition we cannot understand well.

+{% include series.html %}

 * TOC
 {:toc}

 We will cover following analysis